 Where Can I Get a MotoTec 36v Electric Dirt Bike?

-The best place you could get the MotoTec 36v Electric Dirt Bike is from Ebay.
+The best place you could get the MotoTec 36v Electric Dirt Bike is from Amazon.
 They offer brand new MotoTec electric dirt bikes at low prices and you may even get a discount added.
 They also offer warranties and return services.
 You can also purchase the bike straight from MotoTec’s website.

 MotoTec currently doesn’t offer their contact information.
-You can however always contact the seller on Ebay for concerns about their product.
+You can however always contact the seller on Amazon for concerns about their product.
 Alternatively, Big Toys USA, MotoTec’s main distributor based in Plover, Wisconsin, offers support for all MotoTec products.
 You can contact them via a contact feature on their website.

 Need further visual aids on the MotoTec 36v?
 Here are a couple of videos of what other people think about the bike as well as an unboxing video: